Foxables/modular-unity/README.md

 - The Scene that this Framework should be initialised within must contain the `ModularUnity.prefab` object.
 - Objects created through the `ObjectManagementModule` must be deleted through the `ObjectManagementModule` by dispatching an `ObjectDestroyEvent`.
 - Modules must never be called directly, they must only use events.

+Note: Currently, modules can be tightly coupled to events.
+This will be changed.